SamTh3D3v/AltBrowser/Alt-Browser.package/AltInspector.class/README.md

        see ProtoObject>>#gtInspectorPresentationIn:inContext:
        and ProtoObject>>#gtInspectorPresentationsFromPragmas:in:inContext:
 - recover the presentations of the GLMCompositePresentation instance
+- use matchingPresentations to restrict which ones to show.
 - get the entry from the title (get rid of the Raw and Meta presentations)
 - ask for the morph of each presentation
 Don't process the pragmas requiring a GTInspector instance as a context.